Artemmkin/Artemmkin.github.io/_posts/2017-03-19-log-shippers-part2.md

   format apache2 # built-in parser for apache logs
 </source>
 ~~~
 As we can see here, every input section starts with a ```source``` directive.
 Then we specify a type of input plugin we want to use and its required parameters.
-In the case, the [in_tail](http://docs.fluentd.org/v0.12/articles/in_tail#format-required) input plugin requires us to specify  ```path``` to the file we want to tail, ```pos_file``` path where to store information about the last read position (used when td-agent restarts), ```tag``` to add to events of this sort, and a ```format```(parser).
+In this case, the [in_tail](http://docs.fluentd.org/v0.12/articles/in_tail#format-required) input plugin requires us to specify  a ```path``` to the file we want to tail, a ```pos_file``` path where to store information about the last read position (used when td-agent restarts), a ```tag``` to add to events of this sort, and a ```format```(parser).

-Now, an apache log message which generally looks like this:
+Now, an Apache log message which generally looks like this:
 ![200x200](/public/img/logging/fluentd-raw-apache.jpg)
 will receive the following form after going through our input section:
 ![200x200](/public/img/logging/fluentd-event.jpg)

 Note that **tagging** is one of the key concepts in Fluentd's work.
-As we will soon, all the filtering and routing decisions are made based on a tag match.
+As we will see quite soon, all the filtering and routing decisions are made based on a tag match.
 #### Filter
 After the input section, you can define a set of [filters](http://docs.fluentd.org/v0.12/articles/filter-plugin-overview) you want to apply to your log messages.
 Filters allow you to filter out events or perform mutation of the incoming data (enrich events by adding new fields, delete or mask fields for privacy).

-Let's add a filter for our apache logs.
-We use a built-in [record_transformer](http://docs.fluentd.org/v0.12/articles/filter_record_transformer#renewrecord-optional) filter plugin to add a new field to our event.
+Let's add a filter for our Apache logs.
+We use a built-in [record_transformer](http://docs.fluentd.org/v0.12/articles/filter_record_transformer#renewrecord-optional) filter plugin to add a new field to these events.
 ~~~yml
 # filter messages with the tag "apache.access"
 <filter apache.access>